The Department of Philosophy

 Philosophy helps establish a foundation from which we can read carefully and critically, reason effectively and systematically, articulate our thoughts lucidly, and reflect on major questions concerning the world we live in.
 Perhaps most importantly, we spend most of our lives being influenced (often unconsciously) by claims to authority, or swayed by our own default assumptions and biases.
 Philosophy gives us the tools to question these—to have reasonable skepticism of what we’re told, and better control over what we believe.

-Our department is particularly strong in legal and political philosophy, aesthetics, ethics, Asian philosophy, philosophy of mind, metaphilosophy, and the history of ideas.
+Our department is particularly strong in legal and political philosophy, ethics, aesthetics, Asian philosophy, philosophy of mind, metaphilosophy, and the history of ideas.

 Careers